-There are a number of home remedies available for helping ease the discomfort of canker sores.
+There are a number of home remedies available for helping ease the discomfort of alum for canker sores.
 From saltwater or baking soda gargles to milk of magnesia to diet changes, relief is not far away.

 First, let’s answer the question, what is a canker sore?
-Canker sores are small ulcers also called aphthous ulcerations that occur either on your gums or in your mouth.
+Alum powder canker sore are small ulcers also called aphthous ulcerations that occur either on your gums or in your mouth.
 Whether they are caused by bacteria or not is still being investigated, but it is likely.
 They can be painful but generally, you don’t need to worry about them causing any permanent damage because they heal up in a couple of weeks.
 They can also make it hard to eat or talk like usual, and they may rub against your braces.
 You can treat your mouth sore with an over-the-counter canker sore remedy or a natural one.

 Canker sores should not be confused with cold sores or fever blisters which usually appear on the lips and are caused by the herpes simplex virus.